CTRNet/test_atim2/branches/bc/ttr/scripts/v2.1.0/ttr_README.txt

 NOTE:
- - run commande line into scripts folder...
+ - run command line into scripts folder...
  - the current ttr data should be into the ""ttrdb"

 drop database ttrdb;